microsoft/terravibes-digitalag22/README.md

 We provide two years (2019 and 2020) of daily cloud-free Sentinel 2 images computed via SpaceEye and preprocessed NDVI values at a 10-day interval for a 10800km² area in Washington state.
 This data can be used with the provided code or for other activities in the hackathon.

 NDVI data is provided as two tiff files (for 2019 and 2020, respectively), each with 37 bands.
 Each band provides NDVI values for one day (starting at Jan.
-1st), with a 10-day interval between successive bands).
+1st), with a 10-day interval between successive bands.

 Each day of SpaceEye data is separated in a grid, with each cell being a separate tiff file.
 We provide the regions covered by each grid cell (and the total region of interest) in GeoJSON files with two different coordinate systems (CRSs): `grid_epsg_5070.geojson` (`EPSG:5070`, the same CRS as CDL rasters), or `grid_epsg_4326.geojson` (`EPSG:4326`, WGS84, lat-long).
 The grid is shown in the image below.
 ![spaceeye_grid](https://user-images.githubusercontent.com/4806997/157137974-d306ace0-83d1-4f61-a719-782a42ad2979.png)